neurolabusc/nii2mesh/README.md

 This tool converts a NIfTI 3D voxel image to a triangulated mesh.
 It can save meshes in in the GIfTI (.gii), mz3, obj, ply, FreeSurfer (.pial), stl, vtk, formats.
 You can use [dcm2niix](https://github.com/rordenlab/dcm2niix) to convert DICOM images to NIfTI.
 The software is written in pure C (rather than C++).

+nii2mesh is a minimal tool. [niimath](https://github.com/rordenlab/niimath) includes all the features of nii2mesh along with many voxel-based image processing features.
+Users are recommended to use niimath, while nii2mesh is ideal for developers who want to use the core code in other projects.

 ## Live Demo

  - The [live demo web page](https://github.com/rordenlab/nii2meshWeb) allows you to use nii2mesh without installing any software on your computer.